-- 1 Navigate to the workspace where you want to enable your custom view as the default view. - 2 Click Workspace > Configure Views, URLs and Controls in the Action toolbar. - 3 On the Configure Workspace View tab, in the Local Definitions section, select the custom view that you created. - 4 Click Apply > Close.
+- 1 Navigate to the workspace where you want to enable your custom view as the default view. - 2 Click the Configure icon next to the workspace title, then click Configure Views, URLs and Controls. - 3 On the Configure Workspace View tab, in the Local Definitions section, select the custom view that you created. - 4 Click Apply > Close.

-7.5 Populating Elements in the Workspace View
+7.6 Populating Elements in the Workspace View